Urban Sprawl is an issue that many recognize, even if they haven’t encountered the specific term that describes it.

 However, an hour commute to a favorite restaurant with friends can be a significant deterrent to quality time spent with special people.

 One of the major issues with urban sprawl is that it is difficult to find possible solutions to the problem.

 A growing population needs housing, and forcing an increase of urban density creates a separate set of problems including housing prices, crime rates, trash and sewer services, and transportation overload.

 However, there are organizations that are dedicated to trying to solve the issue that have come up with a number of potential solutions.

-Unfortunately, while all of these are nice ideas, they may struggle to confront the practical issues that lead to urban sprawl in the first place.
+Unfortunately, while all of these are nice ideas that really will work, they have to confront the practical issues and city mistakes that lead to urban sprawl in the first place.

 As with many environmental issues, urban sprawl is a complex problem that doesn’t have an easy solution.

-The demands of a growing population, coupled with advances in technology, make it easier for urban areas to spread out into countryside and natural habitats.
-The opposition to these efforts is often not strong enough to prevent them.
+The demands of a growing population, coupled with advances in technology, make it easier for urban areas to spread out into the countryside and natural habitats.

 Simply opposing urban sprawl isn’t effective.
 There has to be an incentive for the population to choose to live in urban areas.